Mayor Alberto G. Santos

 Mayor Santos is a graduate of Georgetown University (Edmund A. Walsh School of Foreign Service), B.S.F.S., and the New York University School of Law, J.D. and LL.M.
 (Tax Law).
 He is admitted as an attorney in the States of New Jersey and New York.
 He also serves as the Clerk to the Hudson County Board of Chosen Freeholders.
 He was previously an Associate in the New York office of Cleary, Gottlieb, Steen & Hamilton and in the Newark office of Saiber, Schlesinger, Satz & Goldstein.

-Mayor Santos is a member of the Kearny Planning Board, Kearny Economic Zone Development Corporation, Kearny Municipal Utilities Authority, New Jersey Meadowlands Municipal Committee and North Hudson Council of Mayors.
+Mayor Santos is a member of the Kearny Planning Board, Kearny Economic Zone Development Corporation, Kearny Municipal Utilities Authority and the North Hudson Council of Mayors.
 He is Chairman of the Town’s Department of Public Works Committee and the Kearny Democratic Party.

 Mayor’s Annual Message